 An important note about the Coronavirus

-We know that the Coronavirus (COVID-19) pandemic is of utmost concern.
+We know that the Coronavirus (COVID-19) pandemic continues to be a concern.
 We want our people to feel safe and stay healthy.

 Here are some reminders for all of us as we look ahead to the coming days, weeks, and perhaps months.

 Practice “social distancing” in public.
 Instead of shaking hands or hugging each other in greeting, share a warm smile and a kind word.

 Pray.
-Pray for the leaders of our nation and our state as they continue to refine and implement the response plan.
+Pray for the leaders of our nation and our state as they continue to execute and adjust the response plan.
 Pray for God’s protection for our first responders and health care workers as they care for those afflicted by COVID-19.
 Pray for God’s comfort and peace for those who are stricken by this virus.
 Pray that God uses this crisis to unify our nation and bring more people to a saving relationship through His Son, Jesus Christ.

 Stay in touch with your church family.
 We are still the Body of Christ in this place called Rehobeth, and this is a time when we all need to encourage each other.
 A simple phone call, email, or text message to just check in with each other will help us stay connected.

 As best you can, continue to be faithful in your giving.
-We provide assistance to those in need through the Blessing Box and the Hunger & Helping Hand Fund, and those needs may increase during this time.
+We provide assistance to those in need through the Blessing Box and the Hunger & Helping Hand Fund, and those needs have increased during this time.
 The church itself continues to have expenses that we need to meet.
 Mail or drop off your donations at the church office.
 Or, use our Online Giving link to send a financial gift.